ktor-doc-jp/ktor-doc-jp/quickstart/guides/0application.md

 ## Including the right dependencies
 {: #dependencies }

-Ktor is split up into several groups of modules, allowing you to include only the functionality that you will need.
+Ktor is split up into several groups of artifacts, allowing you to include only the functionality that you will need.
+And thus reducing the size of a fat-jar containing all the code, and the startup time.

-For a list of these modules, please check the [Artifacts](/quickstart/artifacts.html) page.
-In this case, you only need to include `ktor-server-netty`.
+In this case, you only need to include the artifact `ktor-server-netty`.

-These dependencies are hosted on [Bintray](https://bintray.com/kotlin/ktor) and as such the right repositories need to be added to your build script.
+For a list of all the artifacts available, please check the [Artifacts](/quickstart/artifacts.html) page.

+Release versions of these dependencies are available at jcenter and maven central.
+For pre-releases we host them on [Bintray kotlin/ktor](https://bintray.com/kotlin/ktor).

-For a more detailed guide on setting up build files with different build systems see:
+For a more detailed guide on setting up build files with different build systems check:

 * [Setting up Gradle Build](/quickstart/quickstart/gradle.html)
 * [Setting up Maven Build](/quickstart/quickstart/maven.html)